Skip to Main Content

 This diverse collection offers something for everyone, from historical insights to practical solutions, heartwarming stories to creative inspiration.
 As you flip through the pages, may you be ignited with the spirit of Earth Day, ready to reduce your footprint, raise your voice, and celebrate our beautiful planet.
 Let's remember, Earth Day is just a starting point – the power to protect our environment lies in our hands, every day.
 Information on these books and others can be found below.

-This collection, curated by Sarah Tribelhorn (Sciences Librarian), was developed to parallel the poster exhibit on the UN SDGs.
+This collection, curated by Sarah Tribelhorn (Sciences and Sustainability Librarian), was developed to parallel the poster exhibit on the UN SDGs.
 It highlights some of the books in our collection speaking to sustainable development.
 These books, and others in this collection are important in raising awareness on these issues.
 By gathering diverse perspectives on crucial SDGs, this collection stimulates discussion and knowledge about these important goals.
 Some of these books, such as Drawdown, highlight successful initiatives and practical solutions, motivating readers to participate in achieving the SDS.
 Interwoven through the collection is the interconnectedness of everything, inspiring readers to consider everything holistically, and working on solutions to climate change holistically.
 Some of the books provide useful tools and resources, allowing those interested the ability to take action to reduce the impacts of climate change.
 Here are some of the SDGs that the books address:

 • Death and Life of Great American Cities by Jane Jacobs, addresses SDG 11 - Sustainable Cities and Communities, promoting vibrant, inclusive, and resilient urban spaces.